 The potential lighting sources that could impact the closest residential area, which is located south of the Proposed Action Site north of Douglas Drive, would be airfield lighting for the deice pad and Taxiway F extension.
 The lighting would be located approximately one mile north of Douglas Drive and it would only illuminate the immediate area surrounding the deice pad and taxiway.
 Furthermore, the light would be shielded or directed at angles that would not cause lighting impacts to the residences.
 Light emissions during the construction of the Proposed Action are not anticipated to cause any impact to the surrounding areas as most of the construction would occur during daytime hours.
-No significant increase in light intensity is expected to occur within residential areas due to parking facilities and Wilkinson Boulevard separating the proposed development from residences and the existing light emissions in the vicinity of the Proposed Action Site.
+No significant increase in light intensity is expected to occur within residential areas due to parking facilities and Wilkinson Boulevard separating the proposed Action Site.
 Therefore, no significant impacts from light emissions would occur.